What is White Oak?

 White Oak, generally, can refer to several species.
-The white oak that we stock is quercus alva which is the principal species.
 It is heavy, hard, stiff and strong with a hardness rating of 1360.
 Although old growth oak tends to have a finer grain, the majority of lumber available is sawn from second growth trees.
 This wood is generally harder and tougher than the old-growth and has a somewhat coarse grain.

 Industrially it is used for planking and bent parts of ships and boats, as trailer decking, blocking, mine timbers, railroad ties, fence posts, and cooperage.